Frugal Mom: Frugal Cloth Menstrual Pads

 Simply buy the cheapest terry washcloths you can find.

-Red washcloths would be a great colour to buy, but if not - choose a colour separate from anything you would normally use as a facecloth.
+Red washcloths would be a great color to buy, but if not - choose a color separate from anything you would normally use as a facecloth.

 To use, fold one washcloth in half, then half again - both long-wise.
 You should have a long narrow pad now.
 (If you need a wider pad, fold in thirds instead.)